 2. In fact, Chile is longer than you think!

-Chile is the longest country in the world at an incredible 2,647 miles (4,620 kilometres) long!
+Chile is the longest country in the world at an incredible 2,647 miles (4,620 kilometers) long!

 3. Chile has a rather unique shape

 This unusually shaped country has an area of 291,930 square miles (756,096 square kilometers).
 Experts have referred to its unique shape as “ribbon-like” because of the way it curves, like a ribbon tied into a bow.